ivanplex/Fortuna_Reader/README.md

 # Fortuna_Reader

+Fortuna_Reader is designed to read files, supporting large documents by scrolling and color display!
+It's design as a better looking document reader!

+## Usage

+1. Open `storage.h`
+2. Replace the `html[]` array value with your desired content
+3. Run 'make'
+4. (Optional) Depending on the version of your DFU-programmer, you might need to manually unplug/re-plug your La-Fortuna.
+Especially if you observe any unexpected behaviour.

 ## Features

 1. Modular Design
 2. Support multi fonts
-3. Change of style
+3. Text Styling
 4. Minimal RAM Usage (>6%)
 5. Line wrap post processing
 6. Footer ready for Status display
 7. Dynamic Scroll Bar
-8. Text Styling
-9. Support Quick Scrolling
+8. Support Quick Scrolling

 ### Modular Design